West Lakes

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-For the 2024-2025 chapter year, our open classes are 2028, 2029 and 2030.
+For the 2026-2027 chapter year, which begins June 1, 2026, our open classes are 2030, 2031, and 2032.
 Please fill out the Membership Inquiry form if you have a daughter in one of these graduating years.
+Applications for new members will be accepted online from January 15- February 28.
+New members will be notified of their acceptance on April 1 via email.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: